runtime-terror-63/CalcGenius/README.md

 # CalcGenius Calculator

-This is a simple calculator web application designed with a neumorphism (Nemorphism) user interface.
+This is a simple calculator web application designed with a CalcaGenius user interface.
 It supports basic arithmetic operations as well as some scientific functions.

 ## Features